microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 ## Authentication and authorization steps

-The following are the basic steps when your app uses the OAuth 2.0 authorization code grant flow to get an access token from the Microsoft identity platform endpoint:
+The following are the basic steps when an app uses the authorization code flow to get an access token from the Microsoft identity platform endpoint, and authorization to call Microsoft Graph on behalf of a user:

-1. Register your app with Azure AD.
+1. Register the app with Azure AD.
 2. Get authorization.
 3. Get an access token.
 4. Call Microsoft Graph with the access token.